Muddy reviews: The Grove

 Known as London's country estate, The Grove in Hertfordshire is an elegant rural mansion house with a cool urban vibe.
-Sounds like the best of both worlds, right?
+Best of both worlds?
 I checked in to find out...

 ‘It’s the golf hotel, right?’ asks my husband as we turn into the entrance to The Grove.
 Errr, ok, so I might have missed that bit when I was ogling over the picures of the uber-cool interiors, gorgeous gardens, mouth-watering food, and, of course, the spa (ohhh, the spa!).